 Notre Dame, IN

-Avg ACT score: 34
+Avg ACT score: 33-35

-Avg SAT score: 1475
+Avg SAT score: 1440-1540

 Application fee: $75

-Tuition: 60,301
+Tuition: 65,025

 Acceptance Rate for Undergrads/Alumni Applying to Medical School: 84%

-Notre Dame offers the unique Arts and Letters pre-health supplementary major.
-Students are encouraged to study arts and humanities in conjunction with the typical pre-med science courses.
 This is a refreshing approach to the pre-med tracks often geared towards math and science-heavy majors like biology or engineering.

 Factors to Consider When Choosing a Pre-Med Program

 We’ve listed some top-notch schools for pre-med studies, but know that plenty of other great pre-med programs are available.
 At the end of the day, choose the institution that works best for you.
+Here are the primary factors to consider when choosing your pre-med program:

-Extracurriculars, especially research and clinical opportunities.
-Just like the right high school extracurricular activity looks great on a college application, you want great pre-med extracurricular activities on your med school application.
+Extracurriculars, especially research and clinical opportunities: Just like the right high school extracurricular activity looks great on a college application, you want great pre-med extracurricular activities on your med school application.
 These might include research opportunities, shadowing health professionals, or internships in the health science field.

 About Medical School Acceptance Rates

-Many schools publish their students’ acceptance rates, don’t tell the whole truth with these numbers.
-There may be students who weren’t supported through the medical school admissions process because of their grades or MCAT, and the school won’t count these students in their numbers.
-Bottom line: you want to ensure you know the whole story.
+Many schools publish their students’ acceptance rates but don’t paint a full picture with these numbers.
+There may be students who weren’t supported through the medical school admissions process because of their grades or MCAT scores, and the school won’t count these students in their numbers.

 Pre-Med Courses